dweaver/onep-mock/README.md

 - [create](https://docs.exosite.com/rpc#create-client) (limits are not stored but not enforced)
 - [drop](https://docs.exosite.com/rpc#drop)

 Compared with testing against One Platform, onep-mock allows tests to run faster because it uses an in-memory database and can run locally with your app.
-It also provide richer feedback about app misbehavior and allows for working offline.
+It also provides more feedback about app misbehavior and allows for working offline.

 ```
 $ npm install